Birding in Kansas

 Watchable Wildlife icon

-The Kansas Nature-based Tourism Alliance is supporting efforts to create highway-based Wildlife Trails.
+Highway-based Wildlife Trails are in the works for Kansas!
 These will be routes, utilizing public roads, which offer a framework for people to see the best the region has to offer for viewing wildlife.
 The Western Kansas Rural Economic Development Alliance is leading an effort to form two highway-based wildlife trails in Western Kansas.

 Top of page